Dan-Kat/zoomy/README.md

 Zoomy is a remote control and video stream host for Raspberry Pi, allowing you to control an RC car over WiFi w/ a video feed.
 This setup can integrate to just about any smaller RC car, and should run fine on any Raspberry Pi that has onboard wireless, otherwise you'll need to supply a WiFi dongle.

+I found mjpg-streamer to have the fastest frame rate and latency by default.

 Hardware:

  1x Cheap amazon RC car (https://www.amazon.com/gp/product/B07X8773JJ)